Bitumen PenetrationBitumen Supplier

 Share this article

-Bitumen 60/70 is a widely used grade of bitumen in road construction and asphalt production.
+Bitumen 60/70 is a paving-grade asphalt with a penetration value of 60–70 (0.1 mm at 25°C), indicating its medium hardness and flexibility.
+This grade is perfect for moderate climates, where it withstands temperature fluctuations and heavy traffic loads.
+Its excellent binding properties make it a staple in Hot Mix Asphalt (HMA), waterproofing, and industrial products, ensuring long-lasting performance.
 Its specific properties make it suitable for various applications, but like any material, it comes with its own set of advantages and disadvantages.
 Here’s a detailed look at both:

 1. Versatility